fernando-gap/fernando-gap/README.md

 <!-- interests -->
 ## 🪄 Interests 💻

+- 💸 **Math** - Mathematics make you more logical being able to see things that others cannot see
+- ⌨️ **Linux** - One of the things I want to master that are cool
+- ⚙️ **Hardware** - All kinds of computer hardware

 <!--
 **fernando-gap/fernando-gap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.